save-tweet/thread-it/README.md

   ```
 3. Install the libraries mentioned in requirements using:
   ```
-  pip install <library>
+  pip install -r requirements.txt
   ```
 ## How to Run
 Create 2 terminal instances.
 On first one run:
 ```
 python main.py
 ```
-And on second instance run
+And on second instance run:
 ```
 python wsgi.py
 ```